 We are waiting for this eboutique to launch!
 Well all I can say about this boutique is that there is nothing over $25!!! check this out, a top by arden b “$68” retail will be selling for $18 dollars!!! is that hot or what?
 Will you shop at the site?

 Naijagal readers there is a new fashion line being launched called LSHANDI on July 14th

+“I was born and grew up in Nigeria which is where I got my inspiration for my designs.
+Having always wanted to be individual in everything I did, I have tried to change things up and stand out.
+I am fascinated by vintage designs and some of creations have vintage influences.
+L~Shandi designs are a mix of western designs with traditional African fabrics in a way that gives you the freedom to create your own look by integrating them with your existing wardrobe.
 Wear any of the tops with a pair of jeans or dress it up by wearing it with a dressy bottom.
 The easiest way to figure out what color to co-ordinate an L~Shandi piece with is by going with the color of the inner lining. “

 Check out the clip of the show

 Well that is it for now, what do you say about the lshandi ( short for lepa shadi clothes) and what do you say about morayo?
 I would love to hear your comments.

 Nicole Coste with her son by the Prince of MONACO!
 I have to say he is all grown up and looking quite handsome.
 Just in case in you do not know who Nicole Coste is, here is a quick summary.
 Nicole Coste is the Togolese born french citizen who fell in love with Prince Albert of Monaco.
 From the romance their son Alexandre (grand child of Princess Grace) was born.
 Zahara is all grown up now, looking darling with mum Angelina Jolie and her sister